rwth-acis/Spatial-UI-Converter/README.md

 - The converter does not guarantee a suitable (position/scale) value on Z axis.
 - The converter does not guarantee a suitable font size for labels and text fields.
 - Some controls have special cases that you need to take care of.
 If you are not familiar with them, please read the notice message carefully after you clicked the `Convert` button.
 It is displayed at the lower part of the converter window.
+- Scrolling Object Collection can cause problems on the Buttons' "IconAndText", which is a limitation of MRTK.
+You need to disable different type of icons, or it will not be displayed correctly.
 - The layout of the converted UI depends on the layout of your 2D UI in the converter window, not in the UI Builder.
 If you set some properties to "auto", make sure the layout in the converter window is what you really want.
 - If you do not use the correct MRTK version, it will still work in most cases.
 However, some prefabs possibly cannot be found in some MRTK versions.
 If you are using a newer version, please write an issue.